bensutherland/amplitools/README.md

 ## A. VariantCaller to genepop ##
-Convert [VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output to a genepop file for downstream analysis.
-An example of the input file is provided in [02_input_data/test_data.xls](https://github.com/bensutherland/amplitools/blob/main/02_input_data/test_data.xls)
+This section will allow you to convert [VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output files (TVC) to a standard genepop file for downstream analysis.
+An example of the input file is provided: [02_input_data/test_data.xls](https://github.com/bensutherland/amplitools/blob/main/02_input_data/test_data.xls)

 #### 00. Prepare inputs and functions